briancaffey/quasar-firebase-firestore/README.md

-# Quasar Application v1-beta template
+# Quasar Application v1-beta Firebase & Firestore Template

 > A template for firebase & cloud firestore integration: **WIP as of 16 FEB 2019**